How do people become movie directors? Do you have to work your way up through the ranks?

 Or if you have a relationship with a woman who was in your acting class 10 years ago and you both absolutely loved collaborating and now she is a famous actor, you can say “I brought this script I acquired to Jennifer Lawrence, who loves it, and the only way the film gets made is if I direct.”
 If they want Jen and the script, you are now the director.

-Or if you become so good and hot (i.e. well known, exciting and expensive) in whatever you’ve been directing that producers and executives want that “thing” you’ve got– then you are the director.
+Or if you become so good and hot (i.e. well known, exciting and expensive) in whatever TV or Web Videos or Music Videos or Commercials you’ve been directing that producers and executives want that “thing” you’ve got– then you are the director.

 Or you can bring money to the table– “I’ve raised 3 million for this script I’ve acquired.
 I will be directing.”
 Done.

-When you’ve got the portfolio that proves you can direct, this is a great way to evaluate and improve your development strategy.
-Ask yourself:
+When you’ve got the portfolio that proves you can direct, ask yourself:

-Will studios or friends or financiers see a reason to invest the money?
+- Will studios or friends or financiers see in my previous work a reason to invest the money?

-If not, what can I do to upgrade my answer?
-The more you improve your score on each element, the more likely it is that your film will get made and you will be the director.
+The better you do on each element, the more likely it is that your film will get made and you will be the director.

 Get a free preview of the new video course!